SpocWiki/_public/schema.org/predicate/Date_Times/has_date_of_sd_published.md

 - [has_date_of_sd_published::P#Y#M#W#DT#H#M#s.fff] or
 - [ #has_/date/_of_sd_published::P#Y#M#W#DT#H#M#s.fff] with the [ISO_8601-date Format](../../../ISO/ISO_8601-Date_Time) .

 Indicates the date on which the current structured data was generated / published.
-Typically used alongside &lt;a class="localLink" href="/sdPublisher"&gt;sdPublisher&lt;/a&gt;
+Typically used alongside [[sdPublisher]]

 Formal Predicate:
 [domain::CreativeWork]